 5 World Famous Female Kathak Dancers in India

 The Classical Dances in India are one of the oldest forms of art in the country.
 Once considered a form of worship in ancient temples, today they are popular worldwide.
 Out of the eight classical dances recognized by the Sangeet Natak Academy; Kathak, which originated from North India, is widely practiced and watched all across the world and has garnered huge praise for India and its culture.
-Let’s take a closer look at some of these world famous Kathak dancers.
+Here are five world famous Female Kathak Dancers in India you should know about.